WatForm/aldb/README.md

 ![image](https://user-images.githubusercontent.com/13455356/79278612-08626f00-7e7a-11ea-98b8-f8e59e8d12f5.png)

 #### break
-The `break [-c] [-l] [-rm] <constraint>` command allows for specifying an execution constraint (breakpoint).
+The `break [-c] [-l] [-rm num] [constraint]` command allows for specifying an execution constraint (breakpoint).
 Use these constraints to control certain parameters and invariants throughout the model’s execution.
 When stepping through the model, execution will halt if and when the constraint is satisfied.
 Running the command multiple times will result in a super-constraint composed of a disjunction of each individually-specified constraint.

 Specify the `-c` option to clear all constraints.
 Specify the `-l` option to list all current constraints.
-Specify the `-rm` option to remove a constraint.
+Specify the `-rm num` option to remove a constraint.

 #### current
 The `current [property]` command displays the values of all properties at the present execution state.